tonioloewald/bindinator.js/docs/angular.md

 3. It seems apparent from looking at Angular apps that the perception that `ngIf` is "free" leads to some very bad practices.
 Imagine a table with many rows filtered by setting `ngIf`.

-## Angular paves the wrong paths

-The default method of binding in Angular is automatic, once you wrap your head around its various weird syntaxes:

-- `[(foo)]="inline javascript in quotation marks | with | pipes"`
-- `*ngWhatever="I'm not quite sure exactly what can go here`

-But it turns out that the default "Change Detection strategy" (Angular is full of idiosyncratic terminology) is not performant so you're steered towards `RxJs` (or `ngRx`, which is Angular's version and not quite the same) and `changeDetection.onPush` which requires (?) you to label class properties with `@Input` directives (or decorators or whatever they're called).

-It turns out `onPush` isn't great either (kind of the way React manages not to be very good at not needlessly redrawing static DOM nodes despite maintaining a "virtual DOM").

 ## It's Big and Complicated